chrisullyott/forecast/README.md

 ### Run

-Forecast will build charts based on your configurations and place them in the `output` directory.
+Forecast will build a chart and a CSV for each configuration (except sample.yml) and place these in the `output` directory.

 ```
 $ python main.py <years> --auto-open